Back to Home Page or

 some say even in Biblical times.
 Although there is no clear evidence as to

 the certainty of the phenomena it has attracted the attention and

 enthusiasm of many throughout the centuries.

-and Journal were published as well as other publications in the
+Proceedings and Journal were published as well as other

-United States and the Netherlands.
-Soon, other countries were reporting
+publications in the United States and the Netherlands.
+Soon other

 consisted of mostly spontaneous incidents that were located.
 Many of the